fafalone/WinDevLib/README.md

 -(Bug fix) SysReAllocStringLen should use DeclareWide\
 -(Bug fix) LHashValOfName is a macro, not an export; now implemented properly.\
 -(Bug fix) FORMATETC used a Long for CLIPFORMAT, which is incorrect.\
 -(MAJOR BUG FIX) IStream was missing UnlockRegion.
 This impacted numerous derived interfaces, throwing off their vtables, completely breaking them.
+This bug was also present in WinDevLibImpl.

 **Update (v7.0.280, 28 Dec 2023):**\